Fr. Edward Shoback

 Assigned as follows:

-Summary of Abuse Allegations against Father Edward Shoback:
+Summary of Sexual Abuse Allegations against Father Edward Shoback:

-In 2002, the Diocese of Scranton received a report from an adult man who stated that he was sexually abused by Shoback in approximately 1977.
-Shoback denied the allegation and it appears that no further action was taken.
-Shoback remained in ministry despite the U.S. bishops’ adoption of the “zero tolerance policy” in Dallas, Texas, only weeks earlier.
+Father Edward Shoback was ordained a priest in 1967, who served in multiple parishes in the Diocese of Scranton.
+According to media reports, in 2002, the Diocese received a report from an adult man who stated that he was sexually abused by Shoback in approximately 1977.
+Shoback denied the allegation, and it appears that no further action was taken.
+He remained in ministry despite the U.S. bishops’ adoption of the “zero tolerance policy” in Dallas, Texas, only weeks earlier.

 In 2004, a second man contacted the Diocese of Scranton to report he was abused in 1981 as a 12 year old boy.
 The priest invited the boy to the rectory to watch a movie and performed oral sex on him.